Soares/simplifience.com/post/sample/identity.md

 This is exactly how math shouldn't be.

-Euler's identity, it turns out, is easy to understand intuitively, as long as you understand the three building blocks.
+Euler's identity, it turns out, is easy to understand intuitively once you understand the three building blocks.

 * @post[$e$ is growth]sample/growth.
 * @post[$\pi$ is half the circumference of a circle]sample/semicircle.